n-flint/expresso_weather/README.md

 ## Logging In

 Send a POST request with a valid email and password matching a user that has already been created.
-Successfull response returns that users API key.
+Successfull response returns a status code of 200 and that users API key.

   #### POST /api/v1/sessions
   ```